Microsoft says wins patent trial against Google's Motorola

-The jury agreed with Microsoft's claim that phone maker Motorola, owned by Google Inc (GOOG.O), broke agreements with standard-setting bodies to license certain patents at a fair and reasonable rate, according to Microsoft.
+The jury agreed with Microsoft's claim that phone maker Motorola, owned by Google Inc, broke agreements with standard-setting bodies to license certain patents at a fair and reasonable rate, according to Microsoft.

 The jury awarded Microsoft about $14 million in damages, Microsoft said, about half what the company had asked for.
 That consisted of $11 million for the costs of relocating a warehouse in Germany due to an injunction on certain Microsoft products brought by Motorola in that country, and about $3 million in legal fees for fighting that injunction.